betaglot/betaglot/docs/encyclopedia/Via/ViaTheoria/Overview.md

 ### Theorems

-> Knowing how to solve a pproblem isn't the same as actually solving the problem
+> Knowing how to solve a problem isn't the same as actually solving the problem

 - Types of Cover